-One of the unique advantages of Cenegenics’ Age Management program is the comprehensive testing performed by our clinical team.
+One of the unique advantages of Cenegenics’ program is the comprehensive testing performed by our clinical team.
 With a full panel of age management experts, we thoroughly screen each patient to achieve as robust a measurement of overall wellness as possible.
 While each test we perform holds tremendous value in terms of directing our physicians in developing an individualized program, one of the most significant parameters analyzed is a patient’s ability to utilize oxygen during exercise.
 This is measured through VO2 max testing.

 VO2 max testing assesses the maximal oxygen consumption of an individual during periods of intense, strenuous exercise.
 It is currently considered to be the gold standard of measuring cardiovascular fitness among medical experts and is hailed for its ability to accurately assess cardiorespiratory functioning.

 Not only does this test indicate aerobic fitness levels of a specific individual, it also provides a wealth of useful information on which specific directions can be provided for training purposes.
 Additionally, VO2 max testing unlocks powerful insights into overall wellness, including warnings of potential cardiac or respiratory disease symptoms.